Download the 2025 no-show report: What patients actually want — and how to respond.

 cleaning up EHR inbox

-• Implement a daily maintenance routine to ensure timely responses and reduce clutter, enhancing overall efficiency.
+• Regular maintenance and delegation ensure timely responses and reduce clinician burnout.

 Electronic health records (EHRs) have revolutionized patient information management in healthcare.
 These systems consolidate administrative and clinical data, enhancing decision-making, patient care, and clinical outcomes.
 Tebra’s 2024 EHR survey reveals a staggering 110% increase in EHR adoption among United States office-based physicians since 2008, with 88% now using these systems.

-However, the EHR inbox has a dark side.
-While it centralizes crucial information, poor management can lead to clutter, missed details, delayed responses, provider alert fatigue and compromised patient care.
-The consequences extend beyond inefficiencies, potentially causing stress for both you and your patients.
+However, inbox burden is a difficult reality for many providers and their clinical teams.
+While EHRs centralize crucial information, poor management can lead to clutter, missed details, delayed responses, provider alert fatigue and compromised patient care.

-Effective EHR inbox management is the key to harnessing your EHR’s full potential.
+Managing EHR inbox messages effectively is the key to harnessing your platform’s full potential.
 Read on for our expert tips and a practical checklist to help you streamline your EHR inbox, optimize workflows, and enhance patient care.

 Understanding the importance of an organized EHR inbox